 The Company's business activities include securities lending transactions, which are used primarily to generate net investment income.
-The proceeds received in conjunction with securities lending transactions are reinvested in short-term investments.
+The proceeds received in conjunction with securities lending transactions are reinvested in short-term investments or fixed income securities.
 These transactions are short-term in nature, usually 30 days or less.